 5. Thailand – 2003

 I wasn’t always the battle hardened, go to the West Bank by myself traveller that I am today, ahem.
 Back in my first proper tour in 2003 I did make an elementary error.
 In taking a taxi to Bangkok airport, I agreed a price upon getting in, as usual.
 The driver then said something else, I wasn’t quite sure what, but agreed to it nonetheless.
-I had unwittingly chosen to go the toll both route, effectively almost doubling the cost of my journey.
+I had unwittingly chosen to go the toll both route, almost doubling the cost of my journey.
 When I was pressed for the extra money to the agreed price, I was vehemently unimpressed and point blank refused.
-To summarise, the driver followed me inside the airport and alerted the transport police.
+The driver then proceeded to follow me inside the airport and alerted the transport police.
+You may say that at this stage, having realised I probably had agreed to this, that I may as well have just paid up but I felt, rightly or wrongly, that there was a principle at stake.
 I was then ushered into an office and took part in a translator facilitated Mexican stand off style “exchange of views.”
 The upshot was that if I refused to pay then the driver would make an official complaint, and I wouldn’t be able to fly.
-So, many swear words later I paid up, somewhat reluctantly.
-As we left the room we carried on swearing at each other in our respective languages until he left the airport.
+So I paid up, somewhat reluctantly.
 Lesson learned.

 4. New York 2005